 A Personal Story: Celebrate Being Together, Not Where You Go or How Much You Spend

 When their kids were very young, they made spaghetti and pizza at home every Valentine’s Day instead of going out and getting a babysitter, and as the kids got older, they all went out for their special meal.
-Now it’s back to just the two of them and even though they could afford a fancy dinner, they like spending Valentine’s Day at a local inexpensive restaurant that serves spaghetti and pizza.
+Now it’s back to just the two of them, and even though they could afford a fancy dinner, they like spending Valentine’s Day at a local inexpensive restaurant that serves spaghetti and pizza.

 The lesson here is that they celebrate being together, not how much they can afford to spend on each other.

-Avoid Spending More than You Have with a Valentine’s Day Budget - Ask for Help if You’re in Debt
+Avoid Spending More Than You Have with a Valentine’s Day Budget - Ask for Help if You’re in Debt

 And with your partner or on your own, don’t be afraid to ask for help if your finances are stressing you out or if you're struggling with debt.
-Our certified credit counsellors at Credit Canada can assist you in dealing with your financial concerns.
-We can get you back on track, so you are able to enjoy special days for many years to come.
+Our certified Credit Counsellors at Credit Canada can assist you in dealing with your financial concerns.
+We can get you back on track, so you're able to enjoy special days for many years to come.

 About the Author